pierre-rouleau/pel/doc/pel-manual.rst

 PEL is an hybrid package.
 It is:

-- an Emacs key binding documentation project with **over 130** `PDF topic-oriented reference sheets`_ with hyperlinks to Emacs manuals, external packages, articles and other useful references.
+- an Emacs key binding documentation project with **over 130** `PDF topic-oriented reference sheets`_ packed with symbol annotated, colour coded key bindings and command descriptions, with hyperlinks to Emacs manuals, external packages, articles and other useful references.

   - you can either you can access these PDF files directly from Emacs or via the `PEL Index PDF`_ that lists all the PEL PDF files and provides a good